dm-zharov/swift-security/README.md

 If your project uses [apple/swift-certificates](https://github.com/apple/swift-certificates) package, the `Certificate` will offer more functionality.
 In case of `Swift Package Manager` dependency resolve issues, copy `SecCertificateConvertible` conformance directly to your project.

-#### Identity
+#### Digital Identity

-A digital identity (`SecIdentity`) is the combination of a certificate and the private key that matches the public key within certificate.
+A digital identity is the combination of a certificate and the private key that matches the public key within certificate.

 ```swift
 // Import digital identity from `PKCS #12` data